jeromecoupe/jekyllstyleguide/README.md

 - simple list-based styleguides ([Code for America styleguide](http://codeforamerica.clearleft.com/) by [Clearleft](http://clearleft.com/))
 - more complex styleguides using posts or pages ([Lonely Planet "Rizzo" styleguide](http://rizzo.lonelyplanet.com/styleguide/design-elements/colours) by [Lonely Planet](http://www.lonelyplanet.com/))

-I used a custom collection rather than posts or pages so I can use those to create more complex styleguides if needed.
+I used a custom collection (with output set to false) rather than posts or pages so I can use those to create more complex styleguides if needed.

 ## How it works